 Chevrolet Extended Warranty:

-A Chevy extended warranty exceeds the basic 3 year/36,000 miles bumper-to-bumper warranty, which the dealership includes with a newly purchased car to protect against factory defects.
-The extended warranty offers additional protection for up to 5-years/60,000 miles to help protect against wear and tear.
+A Chevy extended warranty exceeds the basic 3-year/36,000-mile bumper-to-bumper warranty that the dealership includes with a newly purchased car to protect against factory defects.
+The extended warranty offers additional protection for up to 5 years/60,000 miles.

 In this article:

 - Chevy Extended Warranty Plans

-- Do You Need A Chevrolet Extended Warranty?
+- Do You Need A Chevrolet Extended Auto Warranty?